Abdullah-222/Youtube-_Transcription/README.md

 # YouTube Video Q&A Tool

 A powerful AI-powered tool that allows users to ask questions about YouTube videos by analyzing their transcripts.
-Built with Next.js frontend and FastAPI backend.
+Built with Next.js frontend and FastAPI backend, using Pinecone for cloud-based vector storage.

 ## 🚀 Features

 - **YouTube Video Processing**: Extract transcripts from any YouTube video
 - **AI-Powered Q&A**: Ask natural language questions about video content
-- **Fast Queries**: Optimized vector storage for quick responses
+- **Cloud Vector Storage**: Scalable Pinecone vector database for fast queries
 - **Modern UI**: Clean, responsive interface with real-time status
 - **Error Handling**: Comprehensive error recovery and user feedback
 - **Caching**: Persistent vector stores for faster subsequent queries